 This dominant gene with incomplete penetrance gives rise to wirehair coat (Wh-).

-A dominant form of dwarfism characterized by the Munchkin breed (Mk-).
+A dominant form of dwarfism characterised by the Munchkin breed (Mk-).
 Causes shortened long bones in all legs, but unlike a related form of dwarfism, Achondroplastic Dwarfism, it does not affect head size.

 A dominant mutation giving rise to a cosmetic backward curling of the ears as exemplified by the American Curl breed.